kubernetes/enhancements/keps/sig-api-machinery/3617-fine-grained-authz/README.md

 * Verbs which cover specific leaf fields, for example all labels in .metadata.labels.
 * Verbs which are parameterized in some way, examples given earlier.
 The schema needs to state how the verb is parameterized.
-* Whether the verb is excluded from or included in the generic privilege.
+* Whether the verb is uncovered (not included by) the generic privilege.
 This is needed to achieve our second goal.
-Exclusion is expected to be very rare -- only new fields will be supported.
+Uncovered permissions are expected to be very rare -- only new fields will be supported.
 Marking existing fields this way would break existing clients unless the corresponding permission is added, which we can't universally do (see authz section above).
 * If a field name changes between versions of an object, the permission verb should not.
 Otherwise it will be extremely laborious to configure the system to ensure permissions don't change when objects are accessed via different